MiriJ15/ai-healthcare/README.md

 The `covid_ema.csv` file consists of survey responses collected to assess the impact of COVID-19 on individuals' concerns, behaviors, and daily activities.
 Each row in the dataset represents a unique user's responses on a specific date.

 #### Variables

-Below is a detailed description of each variable in the `covid_ema.csv` dataset:

 | **Variable**                | **Description**                                                                                                                                                                                                                                      |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|